SwipeLike/Privacy-Policy/Privacy-Policy.md

 **Affiliations**\
 Neither this app nor the developer are affiliated with, or endorsed by, Tiktok, Instagram, Facebook, or Meta and any subsidiaries thereof.
-The developer is not liable for any damages or losses accrued during or due to the use of the app, including but not limited to, banning or restriction of accounts on other platforms and loss of earnings.
+The developer is not liable for any damages or losses accrued during or due to the use of the app, including but not limited to, banning or restriction of accounts on other platforms and loss of earnings.<br>
 The app may include affiliate links to ads, products or services provided by third-parties.